azonenberg/serdes-website/serdes/_posts/2099-05-01-Holding-the-Bag.md

 ## Going Home

-Lynn rolled down the hallway of the hospital on her scooter.
+Lynn rolled down the hallway of the hospital with her broken leg on a scooter.
 It had been a difficult couple of days, but she had been cleared for discharge.

 "Professor?"